 Like Sencha, tea leaves for Houjicha are grown with fully-flooded sunlight, so that Houjicha contains beneficial Catechin.
 And since Houjicha is pan-roasted, it is very low in caffeine.
 In Japan, Houjicha is commonly given to babies and people who are sick because it is both nourishing and low in caffeine.
 Besides, Houjicha is perfect for iced tea.
 It will cool you on a sizzling hot day.

 Hibiki-an uses only the highest grade (first harvested, or pruned after harvesting Shincha) tea leaves to make all of our Houjicha items.
 The finished product is a fresh roasted chestnut-brown color.
 The leaves are only lightly roasted to maximize the essential flavor of the tea leaves.
 The flavor is very smooth and the aroma lingers nicely for a while.

 Unfortunately many tea companies use low grade tea leaves (second harvested, third harvested, pruned in autumn, etc.) to make their Houjicha.
 Other Houjicha (not ours!) is roasted too strongly and becomes a dark brown color, so the flavor is smoky and not smooth at all.

 Also Houjicha items are all good affordable everyday tea and are favorite beverage of tea farmers all over Japan.
 Like "fresh roasted" coffee, Houjicha is also most flavorful just after roasting.
 Needless to say, all of our Houjicha items at Hibiki-an are fresh roasted, packaged just after roasting.

 Tea leaves of Houjicha

 Tea leaves of Houjicha Karigane

-    Tea leaves sending up smoke in the roasting facility
+Tea leaves conveyed to the roasting machine

 Houjicha tea leaves just completed roasting